 The main goal of the DS is to bring together on one hand the scientific community interested in this kind of research infrastructure and on the other the industrial and technical experts able to help assess its feasibility.
-The DS is subdivided into 6 workpackages (WP), interconnected with each other.
+The DS is subdivided into 4 workpackages (WP), interconnected with each other.
 The list of WP is the following:

-- WP1 = Management, coordination and assessment - WP2 = Underground infrastructures and engineering - WP3 = Tank infrastructure and liquid handling - WP4 = Tank instrumentation and data handling - WP5 = Safety and environmental issues - WP6 = Science impact and outreach

-1.3.1.
+WP1 = Management, coordination and assessment

+WP2 = Underground infrastructures and engineering

+WP3 = Safety, environmental and socio-economic issues

+WP4 = Science impact and outreach

 WP1 - Management, coordination and assessment